 From business grants to more traditional funding opportunities, the following funding statistics provide more insight into how women-led companies get the money they need to shine.

-While 61% of women founders reported self-funding their business, others funded their businesses through:
+36. While 61% of women founders reported self-funding their businesses, others funded their businesses through the following:

 Small Business Owners: A Female Perspective